YassinEldeeb/create-prisma-generator/ARCHITECTURE.md

 3. Splitting them actually eliminates the need for updating the CLI to get the latest templates/configs cause the main CLI uses the latest versions of the Tiny CLIs to ensure that developers always get the latest templates/configs with the same `create-prisma-generator` version.
 4. Control over managable tiny pieces.
 5. If a developer needed a specific config after setting up his project, He can use one of the tiny CLIs to setup it in his existing project.

+## What's the `dev.to` directory in the root?

+This stores the blogs published to [dev.to/YassinEldeeb](https://dev.to/YassinEldeeb) where I explain more about the generated boilerplate and prisma generators in general.

+Those blogs are updated automatically via a github action workflow.

+This enable a waterfall of features that couldn't be possible before:
+1. History of changes, compare when editing.
+2. Use [prettier](https://github.com/prettier/prettier) to format the markdown and all the code snippets.
+3. Let people contribute to the blogs by creating a PR against it.
+4. Managing code examples and update them easier, Thanks to [Embedme](https://github.com/zakhenry/embedme)